 A prudent purchaser will either make a full investigation of the land before entering into an agreement (employing professional advisers where appropriate) or, more commonly, make the agreement subject to conditions which allow that investigation to occur subsequently.
-Common conditions relate to record of title investigation, building inspection, resource management issues, arranging finance and (in respect of leased commercial or industrial buildings) investigation of leases.
+Common conditions relate to record of title investigation, building inspection, resource management issues, Land Information Memorandums held by the relevant local authority, arranging finance and (in respect of leased commercial or industrial buildings) investigation of leases.